Gawler Football Club: Withdrawal from SAFA 1891

-Despite Gawler not competing in the SAFA season after 1890 matches did continued against SAFA Clubs from Adelaide.
+Despite a senior Gawler team not competing in the SAFA season after 1890 matches did continued against SAFA Clubs from Adelaide.

 A match was played on Sat 11 July 1891 between the Gawler Association and South Adelaide at Gawler Oval.

-Final score Gawler 1–1 to 13–15.
+Final score Gawler 1–1 to South Adelaide 13–15.

 1891 - An end of Season match was played at Gawler by the 1891 SAFA Premiers Norwood vs a team of 25 from Gawler.

 Result - Gawler (team of 25) 6 goals 9 behinds, Norwood 5 goals 7 behinds.

 1892 - A large crowd attended a match on 13 September at Gawler Recreation Ground against the 1892 SAFA Premiers South Adelaide.

 Finals Scores South 8 goals 6 behinds defeated Gawler 6 goals 8 behinds.
 Best on ground was J.J.
 Thomson from Gawler.